Slow the Natural Process of Tooth Discoloration

 Dental materials: Some of dental procedures like dental restorations and implants can turn the teeth gray-black in certain cases.

-Genetics: Genetics are also believed to a culprit behind early tooth discoloration.
+Genetics: Genetics are also believed to be a culprit behind early tooth discoloration.

 Types of Tooth Discoloration

 Extrinsic discoloration: This is the most common type of tooth discoloration where the stains are caused on the outer surface of the tooth.
 In this type the staining largely appears along the edges and close to the gums.
 These are caused by consumption of colored food and drinks.

 Intrinsic discoloration: These are deep stains that pertain to a small area of the tooth.
 This type of tooth discoloration occurs due to the use of certain medications, too much of fluoride, dental diseases or genetics.

 So how can you avoid tooth discoloration?